fiseni/SmartAnnotations/README.md

 ## Usage

-The usage is quite straightforward, and we tried to provide a nice API for building the annotations.
+The usage is quite straightforward, and we tried to provide a nice fluent API for building the annotations.
 - Define your models as `partial`
 - Create annotators for your models by inheriting from `Annotator<>` base class.
 We suggest you keep the models and the annotators in the same assembly.